light-and-ray/sd-webui-waifu2x-upscaler/Readme.md

 # Waifu2x upscaler for A1111 sd_webui

 Waifu2x is an open-source NN upscaler from 2015.
-You can install it ether for nostalgia purpose, or if you need very fast NN upscaler.
+You can install it for nostalgia purpose, or if you need very fast NN upscaler.
 It takes about 1 second to upscale 1024x1024 image 2x on RTX 3060 GPU

 ![](/images/preview.png)
 ![](/images/upscalers.png)